mozilla/data-docs/src/datasets/non_desktop/google_play_store/reference.md

 <!-- toc -->

 # Introduction
-The [`google_play_store`](https://console.cloud.google.com/bigquery?project=moz-fx-data-marketing-prod&folder=&organizationId=&p=moz-fx-data-marketing-prod&d=google_play_store&page=dataset) dataset is used to understand the acquisition performance for the nondesktop products through the Google Play Store along the key metrics and dimensions.
-Google’s documentation for all metrics and dimensions can be found [here](https://support.google.com/googleplay/android-developer/answer/6263332?hl=en).
+The [`google_play_store`](https://console.cloud.google.com/bigquery?project=moz-fx-data-marketing-prod&folder=&organizationId=&p=moz-fx-data-marketing-prod&d=google_play_store&page=dataset) dataset is used to understand the acquisition performance for mobile products on the Google Play Store along key metrics and dimensions.
+Google’s documentation for all metrics and dimensions can be found [on the Play Store support portal](https://support.google.com/googleplay/android-developer/answer/6263332?hl=en).

 # Contents
 The [`google_play_store`](https://console.cloud.google.com/bigquery?project=moz-fx-data-marketing-prod&folder=&organizationId=&p=moz-fx-data-marketing-prod&d=google_play_store&page=dataset) dataset contains a collection of tables and views exported from Google.
 The key tables currently being used for nondesktop reporting are: